atef-najar/heberger-html-template/README.md

 ## Introduction

-> A creative and modern hosting company HTML and CSS technology.
+> A creative and modern hosting company HTML and CSS template.
 It works well with all kind of screens and devices.

 ## Demo